IMPORTANT SAFETY INFORMATION FOR CYRAMZA® (ramucirumab)

 Because of the potential risk for serious adverse reactions in breastfed children from ramucirumab, advise women not to breastfeed during treatment with CYRAMZA and for 2 months after the last dose.

-Most Common Adverse Reactions—CYRAMZA Administered as a Single Agent (REACH-2)
+Most Common Adverse Reactions—CYRAMZA Administered in Combination with FOLFIRI (RAISE)

-The most common serious adverse reactions with CYRAMZA were ascites (3%) and pneumonia (3%).
+The most common serious adverse reactions with CYRAMZA with FOLFIRI were diarrhea (3.6%), intestinal obstruction (3.0%), and febrile neutropenia (2.8%).